Standalone Binary

 sudo journalctl -u koel -fBehind a reverse proxy

-If you're already running nginx (or another reverse proxy) in front of Koel, the bundle's launcher accepts the same FrankenPHP arguments as the standalone setup.
-Bind to a loopback port:
+If you're already running nginx (or another reverse proxy) in front of Koel, bind Koel to a local port:

 ./koel php-server --listen 127.0.0.1:8001Then point your existing reverse proxy at 127.0.0.1:8001 and let it terminate TLS as before.